vem882/flight_information_app/README.md

 - You need valid API keys for both [Flightradar24](https://fr24api.flightradar24.com/) and [Finavia](https://apiportal.finavia.fi/).
 - The app is intended for Finnish airports only.
 - The backend must be running for the frontend to fetch data.
+- **Mobile UI:** The favorite star icon is shown next to the flight number for better usability.

 ---